Teaching Small Language Models to Reason: Results

 \subsubsection{Ablation study on generating chain-of-thought data}

-We perform an ablation study to confirm that providing a LLM with the answer to the question during CoT generation is beneficial.
-We found that for the GSM8K dataset, if PaLM 540B is prompted without the answer only 59.98\% are correct.
-On the contrary, when prompting PaLM 540B with the answer being provided, the accuracy is 79.37\%.
+We perform an ablation study to confirm that providing a LLM with the target during CoT generation is beneficial.
+We found that for the GSM8K dataset, PaLM 540B only achieves a 59.98\% accuracy if prompted without the target.
+In comparison, when including the target in the prompt the accuracy is 79.37\%.
 A superficial explanation would be that when the model is conditioned on the expected answer, it produces the same CoT but copies the answer.
-However, an analysis of a subset of the differences between CoT produced with and without this conditioning shows that most of the benefits actually come from the model correcting its CoT that had a single step missing or was wrong.
+However, an analysis of a subset of the differences between CoT produced with and without this conditioning shows that most of the benefits actually come from the model correcting CoT that had a single step missing or was wrong.